 You should expect to spend 2-4 hours on your task.
 Some people seem like a good fit when speaking about their experiences, but we need to know you can actually do the work.
 So if you apply for a developer role, we'll ask you to write some code, if you apply for a role in marketing, we'll ask you to write a short article or something similar.
 This is a chance to demonstrate your style of working and show that you can walk the talk.

 Step 4: The Interview(s)

 You’ll meet your future teammates during the interviews as well as people from other teams in a similar role as the one you've applied for.
 We work in self-organized teams at K15t, which means there is no manager making the final call on who to hire.
-Instead, you should expect to talk to some more senior employees who have experience in hiring.
+Instead, you should expect to talk to some employees who have experience in hiring for their teams.
 These interviews can be in-person or through video calls.